Skip to main content

 When is the best time to get the flu vaccine?

-Influenza season in Australia usually peaks in August or September each year.
+Influenza season in Australia usually peaks the winter months (June, July and August) each year.
 Optimal protection from influenza vaccination occurs in the first 34 months following vaccination.
 Therefore, it is recommended to vaccinate when the national influenza immunisation program starts, which is generally in April.
 However as influenza continues to circulate, it is never too late to vaccinate.

 If you are travelling to the northern hemisphere throughout their peak flu season which is in the winter months (over Christmas/New Year), you should speak to your health professional about additional vaccination options.